• start here

 Entry fees for Pico de Orizaba

-As of early 2024, entry to Parque Nacional Pico de Orizaba is 58p ($3.5USD) per person, payable in cash before you reach Refugio Piedra Grande.
+As of 2024, entry to Parque Nacional Pico de Orizaba is 58MXN ($3.5USD) per person, payable in cash before you reach Refugio Piedra Grande.
 Since you’ll need to organise 4WD transport with a local company to access basecamp on this road, they will know where to stop for you to pay for the CONANP bracelet and sign in with a few details.

-Cost of climbing with Orizaba Glacier Climbers: in December of 2023, our group of 3 was quoted 5500p ($320USD) per person for 2 guides (on 2 ropes) + 2 nights at the Airbnb in Tlachichuca (details above) + transport from Tlachichuca to Refugio Piedra Grande + park fees for Pico de Orizaba.
+Cost of climbing with Orizaba Glacier Climbers: in December of 2023, our group of 3 was quoted 5500MXN ($320USD) per person for 2 guides (on 2 ropes) + 2 nights at the Airbnb in Tlachichuca (details above) + transport from Tlachichuca to Refugio Piedra Grande + park fees for Pico de Orizaba.
 This is a fantastic deal considering everything that’s included, so if you’re a novice climber, definitely contact Orizaba Glacier Climbers!

 Climbing Pico de Orizaba Mexico